Percolator Brewing

 Key Takeaways:

-• Grind your to a medium-coarse consistency for optimal flavor extraction.
+• Grind your beans to a medium-coarse consistency for optimal flavor extraction.

 • Avoid boiling the coffee by removing the percolator from heat once you hear the brewing sound.